“The happier I got, the healthier I got.”

 “I realized that running a half would keep me from smoking again,” she said.

-Early in Carlyn’s diagnosis, doctors admonished those with MS not to exercise or overheat.
+Early in Carlyn’s diagnosis, doctors admonished those with multiple sclerosis not to exercise or overheat.
 But that went against her intuition to move her body.

 In the past, exercise had been “punishment,” to beat her body into a form she preferred.